We’ve already covered the difference between marketing and branding before, but a little refresher won’t do any harm:

 Branding pulls customers to you and turns them into loyal customers based on your who, how, and why.

 Branding is the marriage, not the wedding.
 It’s a continuous process.

-So, now that you know what branding and marketing are all about, it’s time we get to the root of this issue.
+So, now that you know what branding and marketing are on a high-level, it’s time we get to the root of this issue.

-A commodity is generic and lacks personality; it’s what the product/service is regardless of its color and label.
-Whereas, if you’ve branded correctly, customers will want to buy your product for what it stands for by being associated with your company.
+A commodity is generic in nature and lacks personality; it’s what the product/service is regardless of its color and label.
+Whereas, if you’ve branded correctly, customers are willing to pay a premium for your product based on what it stands for by being associated with your company.

 |Commodity||Something Worth Paying More For|